lxsmnsyc/solid-labels/docs/labels.md

 });
 ```

 You can also pass an arrow function instead of a block to receive the `dispose` callback.
+If an expression (e.g. identifier, function call for `label: expr;`) is supplied, it compiles to `hook(expr)`.

 ## Tooling